djorlando24/pyLabDataLogger/INSTALL.md

   To build python's v4l2capture you will need the v4l2 headers (apt-get install libv4l-dev for example) You may also need specific device drivers for some USB capture cards (see Hardware.md)

+- For Thorlabs Scientific Cameras, download the SDK from https://www.thorlabs.com/software_pages/viewsoftwarepage.cfm?code=ThorCam and follow the install directions (copy the binary DLLs, insert udev rules, build and install the python module).

 ## System configuration notes

 - You need to be able to write and read hardware serial ports.
 On linux, run: